weichensun/PythonSimpleAPIServer/README.md

 ## About

-A simple http server framework base on Python BaseHTTPServer
+A small improved http server framework base on Python BaseHTTPServer

 #### Features
-	Support python2 and python3
+	Working on python2 and python3
-	Use threading to process requests (No blocking) Support https
+	Use threading to process multiple requests (No blocking) Support HTTPS
-	Include simple route
+	Use simple route to load worker
 	Dynamic load worker class

+	[coming] compress response

-#### Support methods
+#### Support most of the HTTP methods

 	GET	-
 	POST	-
 	PUT	-